aws-samples/eks-workshop-v2/website/docs/gitops/fluxv2/00_flux_setup.md

 ---
-title: "Setting up your GitOps components and Configuration"
+title: 'Setting up your GitOps components and Configuration'
 sidebar_position: 15
 ---